About Tessa Alexanian

 • over-the-top theme party hostess

 I swore an oath upon honor and cold iron before departing Waterloo, Ontario to become an engineer at Zymergen in Emeryville, California, where I spent four years attempting to persuade robots to do biology experiments.
-I realized I was spending an awful lot of my spare time reading papers about biosecurity, so now I'm working on preventing pandemics and generally aiming for nice futures for biotechnology, most recently as part of iGEM's Safety and Security Program.
+I realized I was spending an awful lot of my spare time reading papers about biosecurity, so now I'm working on preventing pandemics and generally steering towards nice futures for biotechnology, most recently as part of IBBIS's founding team.

 I also have a resumé, if you're into that sort of thing.